Golang Database Library Orm Example - One to Many

 }

-Let us take a second look at this line
+Let us take a second look at the following snippet:

 var country Country